BryanKoo/YoutubeEmbedUtils/README.md

   * videos.tsv will be as the result of searching
     * it is also a tab separated value text file with ANSI encoding.
     * channel name, channel id, video title, video url, video image urls are listed in the file

+### Set relation between contents and videos
-* execute match_title.py to get mapping between books and videos
+* execute match_title.py to get mapping between contents and videos
-  * with 1 argument for book list file
+  * with 1 argument for content list file
   * it is a tab separated value text file with ANSI windows default encoding.
     * the first column is series title, the second column is book title
   * videos_book.tsv will be created as the result of matching
-    * channel name, channel id, bideo title, video url, video image url, book title, match percentage are listed in the file
+    * channel name, channel id, video title, video url, video image url, content title, match percentage are listed in the file